 Sadly, because of the covid pandemic many of the clubs and societies that use our premises have been in abeyance but these normally meet:

-Praying Together is held in the prayer corner at Immanuel and meets between 11.00 and 12.00 on alternate Wednesdays.
-In the quiet of the church they bring to God prayers for others, for situations and for yourself.
+Praying Together is held in the prayer corner at Immanuel and meets from 2.00pm on alternate Thursdays In the quiet of the church they bring to God prayers for others, for situations and for yourself.
 Prayer requests can be left on the slips provided at any time.
 The meetings are very informal and last about 45 minutes; you would be very welcome to join them.

 Immanuel Dramatic Society This club meets on Tuesday evenings 7.30pm -10.00pm.
 Its activities include rehearsing and performing an annual pantomime, a dramatic service in the church at Eastertime and when possible a summer play or concert.
 The club also gives concerts at retired folks’ homes at various times throughout the year.
 There is an annual subscription of £5 for adults but there is a concessionary rate for retired, unemployed and under 18s.

 Social Club Wednesday evenings 7.00 pm – 10.00 pm is the time for our Social Club.
-Currently the more agile and athletic play badminton in the hall, while at the same time slightly older members enjoy the more sedentary activity of board games in the foyer.
+The more agile and athletic of our members play badminton in the hall.
 A small charge is levied for badminton players (50p per week to cover the cost of replacement shuttlecocks)

 10 o’clock Club meets on Thursday mornings from 10.00am to 11.30am.
 With a crèche for young children here is an excellent opportunity for young mums and dads to enjoy a gentle game of badminton in the hall or chat over tea or coffee in the garden room.
 There is a payment of £1.50 for each session.